 In the elderly, opioids tend to have more adverse effects (commonly, constipation and sedation or mental clouding).
+Falls are a particular risk in the elderly.
 Opioids may cause urinary retention in men with benign prostatic hyperplasia.

 Although tolerance to opioid-induced sedation, mental clouding, and nausea usually develops within days, tolerance to opioid-induced constipation and urinary retention usually occurs much more slowly.
-Any adverse effect may be persistent in some patients and this is much more likely with constipation.
+Any adverse effect may be persistent in some patients; constipation is particularly likely to persist.

 Opioids should be used cautiously in patients with certain disorders:

-While sedated after taking an opioid, patients should not drive and should take precautions to prevent falls and other accidents.
+Patients should not drive and should take precautions to prevent falls and other accidents for a period of time after initiation of opioids and after an increase in dose.
+Patients and family members should be instructed to contact the physician if patients experience sedation.
 If sedation impairs quality of life, certain stimulant drugs may be given intermittently (eg, before a family gathering or other event that requires alertness) or, to some patients, regularly.
 Drugs that can be effective are methylphenidate (initially, 5 to 10 mg po bid), dextroamphetamine (initially, 2.5 to 10 mg po bid), or modafinil (initially, 100 to 200 mg po once/day).
 These drugs are typically given in the morning and as needed later.
 The maximum dose of methylphenidate seldom exceeds 60 mg/day.
 For some patients, caffeine-containing beverages provide enough stimulation.
 Stimulants may also potentiate analgesia.

 Nausea can be treated with hydroxyzine 25 to 50 mg po q 6 h, metoclopramide 10 to 20 mg po q 6 h, or an antiemetic phenothiazine (eg, prochlorperazine 10 mg po or 25 mg rectally q 6 h).

-For urinary retention, double voiding or using Credé's method during voiding may help; some patients benefit from adding an α-adrenergic blocker such as tamsulosin 0.4 mg po once/day (starting dose).
+For urinary retention, double voiding or using the Credé method during voiding may help; some patients benefit from adding an α-adrenergic blocker such as tamsulosin 0.4 mg po once/day (starting dose).

 Opioids can cause neuroendocrine effects, typically reversible hypogonadism.
 Symptoms may include fatigue, loss of libido, infertility due to low levels of sex hormones, and, in women, amenorrhea.